bunopus/bosch-catalogue/README.md

   ```
 2. Mock database, and define Painting model
 3. Added `json_serializable` - package for data serialization/deserialization.
 To generate model, follow the [rules](https://github.com/dart-lang/json_serializable/tree/master/example).
+4. Combine all together.
+Add paintings to response, but we require additional `Paintings` class for that as a container for paintings array